Stackable Shipping: How to choose an Add-on shipping profile

 Scalable fee applies to selected add-ons

-• You want to offer free shipping on add-ons after a certain quantity of add-ons has been added.
+• You want to offer free shipping after a certain number of add-ons.

-• You want to offer a one-off base shipping fee for all add-ons.
+• You prefer a flat, one-time shipping fee across all add-ons.

 Weight-Based Shipping Profile